 Take inspiration from this romantic affair in the garden of the Boston Public Library, where perennials like petunias or vincas lined the walkway for the bride’s grand entrance.
-Work with your florist to concoct a dreamy setup similar style, then repurpose the arrangements for the reception space as well!
+Work with your florist to concoct a similar dreamy setup—you can always repurpose the arrangements for the reception space as well!

 Use Baby's Breath

 Don’t forget the flower girls!
-Try a modern take on tradition with a baby’s breath hoop bouquet for the littles to carry, accented perfectly with plush baby’s breath flower crowns for a whimsical touch.
+Try a modern take on tradition with a baby’s breath hoop bouquet for the littles to carry accented perfectly with plush baby’s breath flower crowns.